Successful digital transformation hinges on a combination of critical success factors.

 When it comes to customer-led changes, you’ve also got to be clear you are doing the right things at the right time from a company perspective as well.

 So you measure and track the benefits – be that revenue, cost reduction, profit, market positioning or strategic advantage.
 If you’ve got that worked out, measuring against those KPIs will keep you on track.

 And as part of the above, you’ve also got to control your investment and part of the central planning team’s role is to ensure that’s managed and included in the reporting process.
 The reporting needs to be measured in the right way also, so you’re getting the results you set out to achieve.

-Other elements are internal, such as are we effecting the right cultural shift and skilling capabilities?
+Other elements are internal, such as are we affecting the right cultural shift and skilling capabilities?
 They must be measured.

 Please don’t boil the ocean.
 If you take on too much, all at once, you will most likely fail.
 If you break it up into manageable parts, not only does it allow you to control it, but importantly, you get momentum, and this builds success within your business.